Can a Landlord Lock Out a Tenant in Dubai?

-In Dubai, landlords cannot legally lock out a tenant without following the proper eviction procedures.
+No, in Dubai, landlords cannot legally lock out a tenant without following the proper eviction procedures.
 Attempting to do so is a violation of Dubai’s rental laws and can lead to legal consequences for the landlord.
+Such conduct constitutes illegal eviction and directly violates tenant rights in Dubai.
 Instead, landlords must go through the legal eviction process to remove a tenant from the property.

 This article explains why lockouts are illegal in Dubai, what alternatives landlords have, and the proper steps to evict a tenant lawfully.